Step 1: Collating Documentation

 Your full, official transcripts.
 Please note we require official documentation.
 If you have not completed your undergraduate degree, please send us the most up-to- date version of all years studied so far.

 If English is not your first language, an English language qualification is required for admission to all of our programmes.
 The exception to this rule is if you have completed your primary degree or an entire third level qualification through English, in an English speaking country.
-For more information visit our English Language Requirements Page
+For more information visit our English Language Requirements webpage.

 Two references are generally required, preferably one academic and one professional.